kvrasuli/vk_comic_autoposter/README.md

 # Comics publisher

-This is the app automatically posting to a random XCKD comic to your VK group.
+This is the app automatically posting a random XCKD comic to your VK group wall.

 ### How to use